tjdodwell/pyComp/README.md

 cd pyComp
 ```

-Next is to create a package with all the required packages
+Next is to create an environment with all the required packages

 ```
 conda env create -f environment.yml